• Skip to primary navigation

 5. Add salt only when the beans are done.
 Salt tends to harden the skins and prolong cooking time.
 Allow the beans to cool in the pot if you’re going to store them; or just scoop them out with a slotted spoon and use in a recipe right away.

-6. You can drain the beans or save some of the liquid to use for making soups and stews.
-To store the beans not used right away, transfer to a tightly lidded container with some of the liquid.
+6. Drain the beans; hold back a little of the liquid to keep them moist.
+To store beans not being used right away, transfer to a tightly lidded container with some of the liquid.
 They’ll keep in the fridge for 4 days or so, and in the freezer for at least a couple of months.

 Plant Power by Nava Atlas